Hazza' Majali: Jordanian government positions

-At around 10:30 am on 29 August 1960, a bomb exploded in Majali's office, killing him and 11 other people including senior officials in the government.
-The assassins targeted al-Majali in his regular weekly meetings that he regularly held on Mondays to listen to the complaints of Jordanian citizens and propose possible solutions to their grievances.
-A number of those who had come to meet him also perished in the explosion.
-A number of convicts allegedly involved in Majali's assassination were hanged on 31 December 1960.

 Personal life

 Majali married Samiha Rfifan al-Majali, the sister of Habis al-Majali.
 Together they had 5 children (3 boys and 2 girls).
 His eldest son, Amjad Hazza' al-Majali, served as the Jordanian Ambassador in Bahrain and Greece, and eventually became Minister of Labor during the government of Ali Abu al-Ragheb.
 His second eldest son, Ayman Hazza' al-Majali, served as Chief of Royal Protocol for King Hussein in the 1990s until the King's death in 1999, and then served as Deputy Prime Minister during the government of Abdelraouf al-Rawabdeh.
 His eldest daughter, Taghrid Hazza' Majali, married Prince Muhammad bin Talal, brother of King Hussein, in 1981.
 His second eldest daughter Zein Hazza' Majali is a businesswoman.
 His youngest son, Hussein Hazza' al-Majali, who graduated from The Citadel, The Military College of South Carolina, served in the Jordanian military and became head of the Royal Guard under King Hussein in the 1990s, Jordan's Ambassador in Bahrain until 2010 the chief of the Jordanian Public Security Department.
 And the minister of Interior Affairs in the government of Abdullah Al Nsour.